Ming of Harlem in ‘Tiger Lives’

 Two-screen installation in exhibition at Coreana Museum of Art, Seoul.
 2020.
 Photograph © Coreana Museum of Art, Seoul

 Outlandish: Strange Foreign Bodies

 Featured in the Strange Foreign Bodies exhibition at Hunterian Glasgow, 2019.
+From the collection of the artist and The Hunterian, Glasgow.
 Photograph © Ruth Clark

 Two-screen installation of Ming of Harlem